 The requirements in Section I.B. only apply to the specific emission units or activities cited; however, the requirements in Section I.A. also apply.
 If a requirement in Section I.A. is repeated in this section, then the monitoring, maintenance, and recordkeeping method specified in this section supersedes the monitoring, maintenance, and recordkeeping method specified in Section I.A.
+Supersession of monitoring requirements are labeled as such in the permit.

-The first part of each subsection in Section I.B. lists a description of the emission-producing operation and identifying information about each associated specific emission unit or activity, including the building number, the column and door number (grid system for locating points within the buildings if available), a Boeing Frederickson inventory control identification number (MSS/ID#), the Order of Approval (OA) number for equipment that has gone through the new source review process, the installation date and a short description of the emission unit or activity.
+The first part of each subsection in Section I.B. lists a description of the emission-producing operation and identifying information about each associated specific emission unit or activity, including the building number, the column and door number (grid system for locating points within the buildings if available), a Boeing Seattle inventory control identification number (Asset #), the Notice of Construction Order of Approval (NOCOA) number for equipment that has gone through the new source review process, the installation date and a short description of the emission unit or activity.
 This information, which is in italics, is not an enforceable part of the permit.
 Because of the size of the facility and its complexity, the information is provided as an aid in understanding the permit and locating the specific emission point or activity.

 The tables that follow include a description of an emission-producing operation and identifying information about its associated emission units and activities describe the applicable requirements for those emission units and activities.
-The tables are arranged with the federal requirements first, state and local requirements second, and site specific Notice of Construction Order of Approval (NOCOA) and Prevention of Significant Deterioration (PSD), if any, permits last.
+The tables are arranged with the federal requirements first, state and local requirements second, and site specific NOCOA and Prevention of Significant Deterioration (PSD), if any, permits last.
 The numbering of the requirements in column one of the tables follow this format.